jugglebird/ember-training/README.md

 # Helpdesk

+This is an example Ember application that mimics the functionality of a Helpdesk application.
 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites